 Rwanda Gorilla Doctors

 Gorilla Doctors is dedicated to protecting the last remaining 800 mountain gorillas (who share 98% of our DNA) in the world through hands-on medical care to sick and injured gorillas in Rwanda and Uganda.
 The organization has played a vital role in the population’s dramatic increase over the last 10 years and keeps them healthy from disease.
-After our recent visit to Rwanda, Inviato made a $5,000 donation to Gorilla Doctors in 2015 to be used towards the general medical care of the gorilla population.
+After our visit to Rwanda, Inviato made a $5,000 donation to Gorilla Doctors in 2015 to be used towards the general medical care of the gorilla population.
 Learn more about Gorilla Doctors here.